-Polynesian v.
-Caribbean Beach Resort
+Polynesian vs. Caribbean Beach Resort

 Caribbean Beach and the Polynesian are Walt Disney World’s tropical-themed hotels, and both have received reimaginings and added amenities in the last few years.
 It may seem like a ridiculous resort face-off, but thanks to improved transportation and dining, it’s a surprisingly close call.
-(Updated April 24, 2022.)
+(Updated July 20, 2023.)

 Essentially, this post head-to-head smackdown answers whether Moderate-tier Caribbean Beach Resort is good enough, or if they should splurge on the Deluxe-tier Disney’s Polynesian Village Resort.
 In other words, the comparison not being incredibly lopsided depends heavily on pricing, since Caribbean Beach is much less expensive.
 When taking into account the cost differential, the verdict might shock you…or not.

 Setting aside the price, this one is absolutely no contest.
-If our Polynesian v.
-Grand Floridian post was any indication, the Poly is better than the flagship resort of Walt Disney World.
+If our Polynesian vs. Grand Floridian post was any indication, the Poly is better than the flagship resort of Walt Disney World.
 However, we were already calling the rooms at Caribbean Beach “Poly-lite” and now that Caribbean Beach Resort’s re-imagining of its common areas and dining is complete, the resort makes a strong case…

 What this post will seek to address is whether the gap in quality between the two resorts is enough to justify the giant chasm between the two in price.
 With that in mind, our first comparison here will be cost, with everything else following from there.
 While we won’t grade on a curve in the subsequent categories, you should mentally be doing that yourself, considering your own budget, how much time you’ll be spending at the resort, and other pertinent (to you) factors.